 But if they answer yes at each step (the micro-yes) and creep ever-closer towards the macro-yes (the buy), then you are doing your job.

 Getting your audience to answer yes at each step can be more than a little difficult, which is why so many marketers and advertisers work so hard to make their questions rhetorical or impossible to say no to.

 Want to save $1,345 a year?

 I mean, of course they do.
 Who wouldn’t?
-Unless they’re well off enough for that amount of money to not matter, everyone wants to save $1,345 a year.
+Unless they’re well off enough for that amount of money not to matter, everyone wants to save $1,345 a year.

-If your question is good enough, it will have widespread appeal amongst your group of potential clients and, combined with the rest of the copy, convince each team that they need your product or service.
+If your question is good enough, it will have widespread appeal amongst your group of potential clients and, combined with the rest of the copy, convince each team member that they need your product or service.

 This may take more than one question, easing potential customers closer and closer to the actual act of buying.
-Ask the right questions and they’ll give you the right answer:
+Ask the right questions, and they’ll give you the right answer:

 When to Ask

 Email subject lines and content titles are where it all starts.
 Your first opportunity to pull a micro-yes out of your customer is when they open their inbox and see your email sitting there.
 Or when they are surfing the web, and they see your piece of content.
 This is where your brand will get to ask your customer the first question.
 Often, this could be the first question your brand asks.